SoftUni/Programming-Basics-Book-Java-EN/chapter-12-conclusion.md

 #### It Takes at Least a Year of Intense Code Writing to Become a Programmer

 Keep in mind that **to become a programmer takes a lot of effort**, writing tens of thousands of lines of code, and solving hundreds, even thousands of practical problems, and this takes years!
 If someone offers you "**an easier program**" and promises you to become a programmer and start working within 3-4 months, then either they are **lying** to you, or they will give you such a low level, that **companies won't even take you as a trainee**, even if you pay to the company that is wasting its time with you.
-There are exceptions, of course, for example if you are not starting from scratch, or if you have extremely well-developed engineering thinking, or if you apply for a very low position (for example technical support), but in general, **you cannot become a programmer if you haven't spent at least 1 year of intense learning and code writing**!
+There are exceptions, of course, for example, if you are not starting from scratch, or if you have extremely well-developed engineering thinking, or if you apply for a very low position (for example technical support), but in general, **you cannot become a programmer if you haven't spent at least 1 year of intense learning and code writing**!

 #### The Entrance Exam in SoftUni

-In order **to enroll at SoftUni**, you need to attend an **entrance exam** in "Programming Basics" on the material from this book.
+To **enroll at SoftUni**, you need to attend an **entrance exam** in "Programming Basics" on the material from this book.
 If you easily solve the problems in this book, then you are ready for the exam.
 Also, pay attention to the chapters on **preparation for the practical exam in programming**.
 They will give you a good idea of the level of difficulty of the exam and the types of problems that you need to learn to solve.

 If the problems from the book and the preparation examples are hard for you, then you **need more preparation**.
 Enroll for the [free course in "Programming Basics"](https://softuni.org/apply) or go through the book carefully one more time, without skipping solving **the problems in any of the studied topics**!
-You must learn how **to solve them with ease** without helping yourselves with the guidelines and the sample solutions.
+You must learn how **to solve them with ease** without helping yourself with the guidelines and the sample solutions.

 #### The SoftUni Curriculum for Software Engineers